wp-plugins/agp-font-awesome-collection/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: trunk

-Latest Font Awesome icons with HTML and shortcodes usage, dynamic visualizer for TinyMCE editor, promotion widget and other features in the one plugin
+The latest Font Awesome icons with HTML and shortcodes usage, dynamic visualizer for TinyMCE, promotion widget and other features in the one plugin

 == Description ==